thomascorrie/uniclass-2015-json/README.md

 # uniclass-2015-json
-Uniclass 2015 classification tables reformatted in JSON.
+Uniclass 2015 classification tables reformatted in [JSON](http://www.json.org/).
+Similar to the [csv version by buildig](https://github.com/buildig/uniclass-2015)

-The table are published by the [NBS](https://toolkit.thenbs.com/articles/classification#classificationtables)
+The tables are published by the [NBS](https://toolkit.thenbs.com/articles/classification#classificationtables)

 | Table | Status and Revision Information |
 | ----- | --------------------------------|